Torture of Russian soldiers in Mala Rohan: Video

 The perpetrators in the video wore blue armbands, which Human Rights Watch noted are usually worn by Ukrainian forces, while all except one of the POWs (who donned a red one) had white armbands, both colours in use by Russian forces.
 According to Human Rights Watch, the affiliation of the perpetrators is unclear: they are dressed in various uniforms, hold various weapons, and have various equipment without obvious insignia.
 Nick Reynolds, a military expert at the Royal United Institute of Defense Studies, said an assault rifle in the video resembled camouflaged weapons used by the Ukrainian Special Operations Forces but is slightly different from any he had previously seen; he also noted that both parties in the conflict used weapons captured from the other side.

-On May 13, investigative reporters at the French outlet Le Monde published a video in which they geolocated the video, confirming findings reported by Erich Auerbach.
+On May 13, investigative reporters at the French outlet Le Monde published a video in which they geolocated the original footage, confirming the findings reported by Erich Auerbach.
 According to Le Monde, an analysis of the weather conditions and videos shot in the area shows that the video with the Russian prisoners of war was filmed on the evening of March 25.
 In videos shot during the battle for Mala Rohan, members of the Ukrainian Slobozhanshchyna battalion are present, and their leader, Andriy Yanholenko, clearly appears in the same frame as the prisoners who were later shot in the knees.
 In that frame he appears to be gathering the three Russian prisoners in a location 700 meters away from the farm where they will be shot.

 On 29 June, the United Nations High Commissioner for Human Rights published a report in which the incident in Mala Rohan is mentioned as one of two "documented cases of summary execution and torture of Russian prisoners of war and persons hors de combat reportedly perpetrated by members of Ukrainian armed forces."
-As reported by the human rights agency, members of Ukrainian armed forces shot the legs of three captured Russian soldiers and tortured Russian soldiers who were wounded.
-The report also mentions that one of the participants of the event later acknowledged that some of his comrades indeed tortured Russian soldiers.
+As reported by the human rights agency, members of Ukrainian armed forces shot three captured Russian soldiers in the legs and tortured Russian soldiers who were wounded.
+The report also mentions that one of the participants of the event later acknowledged that some of his comrades did torture Russian soldiers.

 A Russian woman has claimed that one of the Russian POWs shown in the video is her adopted son Ivan Kudryavtsev, a 20-year-old conscripted soldier from Omsk Oblast.
-He is identified as a wounded soldier who passes out while being interrogated.
+He is identified as a wounded soldier who loses consciousness while being interrogated.
 On April 29, the Russian Defense Ministry confirmed that he went missing during military service.